 Patios can be made from a variety of materials, including concrete, porcelain, limestone, sandstone, slate, granite and more.
 The quality of materials varies greatly, and as you’d expect, this then impacts the cost.

 A middle of the road patio would be a wood effect porcelain tile at £40 per square metre.
 These can look quite stylish, although some porcelain tiles do not have slip resistance which is one issue to look out for.
-For an average 40 metre square area, the cost of porcelain tiles would be £1,600 for materials alone.
+Top of the range patio options includes high quality Indian sandstone, which can cost up to £100 per square metre due to import costs.

-40 square metres of composite decking in our stylish Mocha shade would cost £1,724.31.
+For example, 40 square metres of composite decking in our stylish Mocha shade would cost £1,724.31.

-40 square metres of budget timber decking averages at around £1,400.
+About 40 square metres of budget timber decking averages at around £1,400.
 While you may save a few hundred pounds versus composite decking on your initial outlay, you have to consider why that’s the case, and reading the reviews of cheap timber will often fill in any gaps here!

 Common problems with cheap timber decks include cracking, splits in the wood, warping and even inconsistent lengths being supplied.
+Upgrading to a premium grade of timber would set you back £4,400 for the same size area on average.

 Composite decking arrives ready to install with no treatment or surface maintenance required, other than an occasional gentle clean.
 The colour is also added at the time of manufacturing, which means no shelling out on painting your deck at the time of installation or over time.